sansumbrella/Choreograph/README.md

 Tests are built and run with the projects inside the tests/ directory.
 There are test projects for Xcode 6 and Visual Studio 2013.
 Choreograph’s tests use the [Catch](https://github.com/philsquared/Catch) framework, a single-header library that is included in the tests/ directory.

-Choreograph_test has no linker dependencies, but will try to include vector and ease function headers from Cinder if INCLUDE_CINDER_HEADERS is true.
+Choreograph_test has no linker dependencies, but will try to include vector types from Cinder if INCLUDE_CINDER_HEADERS is true.
 Including the Cinder headers enables a handful of additional tests, notably those covering the separable component easing of RampToN.

 Benchmarks_test relies on the Cinder library.
 It uses Cinder’s Timer class to measure performance.
 Benchmarks_test also runs a rough performance comparison between choreograph::Timeline and cinder::Timeline.